The Quick Guide to Floral Design for Event Planners

 Once you’ve selected your blooms and have a clear idea of what your client is looking for, it’s time to start arranging!
 Generally, you will hire a florist in order to work their magic (after all, they’re the expert!).
 But when you’re communicating what needs to be done to a florist, you need to have a basic understanding of their job.

-Once a florist cuts the flower stems and rinses them, they must be sprayed with lemon juice to prevent browning.
+Once a florist cuts the flower stems and rinses them, they may place the flowers in water with lemon juice.
+Lemon juice lowers the pH of the water, which helps the flowers drink faster, and can prevent premature browning and wilting.
 Before beginning to arrange the flowers, they need to apply wire and waterproof tape.
 When it comes to this process, florists know that only the strongest survive – that is, they need to select flowers that are full, rich and firm so they will stand up to being arranged in a careful way (and will continue to look gorgeous throughout the event).